Curriculum: Remote Learning

 How will remote learning work for vulnerable and critical worker students attending school?

 For those students who have been identified to access in school support, the lesson structure will be the same as for those working from home.
+Students will access this support from the Learning Support Area (or if greater numbers, also other areas of the school with computer provision).
 Support will be given by our learning support team, as students access this work in the same manner as those working remotely.
-Students will be supported in year group bubbles of the course of the next two weeks.
 These students should attend in school uniform, arriving at 9.15 and will leave at 3.10.
 Free School Meals will be provided for those students who receive this support, other students should bring packed lunch as normal.
 There will be no wider catering facilities.

 What further support will we give to students with additional needs?